 Easy-peasy.
-Choose one of the Moon Packages (Full Moon, Half Moon, or Crescent Moon), or Yoga for eSports classes.
-Then pick your date and time.
+Choose one of the available classes - Beginner’s Yoga (for beginner’s) or Motion & Stillness (for advancing students) - then pick your date and time.
 After this, you’ll need to fill in some forms so I can make sure you get the most out of your session.

 How do I pay?